dhall-lang/dhall-lang/standard/semantics.md

 * Check if there is a Dhall expression stored at either `"${XDG_CACHE_HOME}/dhall/${base16Hash}"` or `"${HOME}/.cache/dhall/${base16Hash}"`
-* If the file exists and is readable, decode the locally cached expression using the `decode-1.0` judgment instead of importing the expression
+* If the file exists and is readable, verify the file's byte contents match the hash and then decode the expression from the bytes using the `decode-1.0` judgment instead of importing the expression
-    * Verify the decoded expression's actual hash matches the expected hash
 * Otherwise, import the expression as normal

+An implementation MUST fail and alert the user if hash verification fails, either when importing an expression for the first time or importing from the local cache.

 Or in judgment form: